5 Ways to Increase Your Best Leads: Customer Referrals

-When one of your clients refers you to a colleague, they’re usually doing it because there’s a real opportunity there.
-Also, their colleague’s company is usually similar to theirs –same size, similar culture, and usually needs the same types of solution.
-Now that’s targeted marketing!
+When one of your clients refers you, they’re usually doing it because there’s a real opportunity there.
+Also, their colleague’s company is usually similar to theirs –similar size, culture, and usually needs the same type of solution.

 My top five ideas for increasing referrals:

-1. Ask for them … all the time
+1. Ask for them … especially at the right times

-A huge company I do business with built their marketing program almost entirely around generating referrals.
-Every email that they send to customers end with, “Who is the one person you know that could benefit from my advice and expertise?”
+A large company I do business with built their marketing program almost entirely around generating referrals.
+Every email that they send to customers ends with, “Who is the one person you know that could benefit from my advice and expertise?”

 3. Buy one, get one free